stzaz/language-learning-app/README.md

-# Language Learning Reader
+# The Living Library 📚

-A full-stack AI-powered web application that helps users learn languages by reading books with parallel translations and contextual AI explanations.
+A digital sanctuary for language learners.
+This AI-powered reading environment helps users achieve fluency by reading authentic literature in a calm, immersive, and intelligent interface.

 ---

 ## ✨ Key Features

-- **Parallel Text Display:** View original and translated texts side-by-side.
+- **Immersive Reading Experience:** A clean, single-column reading view with beautiful typography and customizable themes (including dark mode) designed to keep you focused on the text.
-- **AI-Powered Explanations:** Click on any word or phrase to get instant definitions, grammar rules, and context from an integrated AI.
+- **AI Language Tutor:** Click on any word to get an instant, AI-powered explanation covering its definition, grammatical role, and context within the story.
-- **Curated Library:** Access a library of public domain books suitable for various learning levels.
+- **On-Demand Translations:** Reveal a professional translation on a per-paragraph basis when you need it, encouraging immersion over reliance.
-- **Vocabulary Saving:** Save new words to a personal list for future review.
+- **Personal Vocabulary Collection:** Save new words and their rich AI explanations to a personal list for later review.

+---

+## 🗺️ Project Roadmap

+This project is being developed in phases:

+- **Phase 1: The Core Reader (Complete):** A beautiful reading interface with AI explanations and vocabulary saving.
+- **Phase 2: Deepening Engagement (In Progress):** Introducing active vocabulary review (flashcards/quizzes), text-to-speech audio, and more customization.
+- **Phase 3: The AI Story Lab (Future):** An ambitious goal to allow users to generate personalized, adaptive stories based on their vocabulary needs.

 ---